jpdevries/Bonsai/demo/README.md

 Bonsai
 ======

-Responsive jQuery Tree for you and for me
+Responsive jQuery tree for you and for me

 Contribution Guides
 --------------------------------------